 Fruit, whether tart or sweet — fresh from the harvest, the market, or the freezer — berries, pome, or stone fruits, this desert has a place for it all.
 Mercy!
 We’ve enjoyed this tasty cobbler filled with low bush cranberries from the patch down the road, last years frozen rhubarb from the plants next to the driveway, frozen blackberries from the store for something a little different, frozen raspberries from last summer’s harvest, and blueberries off the mountains lovingly picked and frozen by my mountain-climbing husband.
 Delicious!

 I love sharing tasty sourdough recipes with friends, and this recipe is just that.
 I also enjoy recipes that can be tweaked to meet the needs of many.
 What fruit do you have in your freezer?
 Are you reducing your sugar intake?
 Are you dairy-free?
 Grain-free?
 This recipe is as flexible as you choose/dare to make it.
-See the notes below the recipe for soaked, gluten-free, and/or dairy-free versions.
+See the notes below the recipe for soaked, gluten-free, dairy-free, and/or Low Vitamin A variations.

 Different fruits and different moods require different amounts of sweetener.
 You may prefer one whole grain flour to another.
 Different fruits are in season at different times and complimented by different spices.
 Keep the bare bones of the recipe and have fun dressing it up in different ways.
 Find your favorite!

 I enjoy using minimal sweetener with a tart fruit like cranberries or raspberries, whole wheat flour, and coconut oil.
 A little plain yogurt or maybe a scoop of vanilla ice cream balances the flavors perfectly.
 Enjoy!

 Sourdough Fruit Cobbler

 - 4 cups berries about 1 pound, frozen or fresh OR fruit of choice

 - 1/4 cup dry sweetener